AlfinAkash/AlfinAkash/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=AlfinAkash&label=Profile%20views&color=0e75b6&style=flat" alt="AlfinAkash" /> </p>

--  I am a highly passionate full-stack developer, always eager to learn new skills and generate innovative ideas.
+- I graduated in 2024 with a **B.E. in Computer Science and Engineering from [GCE-Tirunelveli](https://www.gcetly.ac.in/)**
 - I have a strong enthusiasm for exploring new technologies and expanding my knowledge in various areas.

-- I graduated in 2024 with a **B.E. in Computer Science and Engineering from [GCE-Tirunelveli](https://www.gcetly.ac.in/)**

-- I am currently focused on mastering the **MERN stack**.

 - I’m looking to collaborate on OpenSource Projects

-- Contributing to open-source initiatives has always been a key objective of mine.

-- For more information about my experiences, please refer to my [Portfolio](https://alfinakash.vercel.app/)

  ### Connect with me
 <p align="left">